Is your guinea pig ill? Don't make these common mistakes!

 - Mistaking secondary signs of illness as the primary cause.

 - Mistakes with medications -- wrong medication or insufficient dosage or duration.

 NOTE: Be sure your guinea pig is not prescribed DANGEROUS MEDICATIONS.
 Review the list before you see a vet, especially if your vet is not experienced with guinea pigs.

 URI (Upper Respiratory Infections)

-5. Not making use of other drugs besides antibiotics.
+- Not making use of drugs other than antibiotics.
 A severe URI can lead to pneumonia.
 In severe cases diuretics, bronchodilators, or even oxygen may be required to save the guinea pig.

 Urinary Tract Problems

 - Neglecting to treat signs of a stone as an urgent situation.
 Many guinea pigs have died from urinary blockage.